 You used to breathe deep down in your abdomen.
 Everyone did.
 As a newborn, you breathed from the belly naturally.
 You may even breathe like that during your sleep.
 Somehow, you began breathing from your chest.
 Perhaps it was because you were told to stand up straight with your chest out and stomach in.
 This posture constricted your abdominal muscles then reduced the depth of your breathing.
 Tight clothing does the same thing as does slouching when you sit.

 But you can relearn to breathe from your diaphragm.
-In few minutes a day, you can relearn and practice breathing to increase your physical and mental wellbeing.
+In only a few minutes a day, you can relearn and practice breathing to increase your physical and mental well-being.
 It may feel strange at first, but with continued practice, you can change your breathing at will.
 You will be able to stop stress in its tracks whenever there is a need.

 To begin, first find a place where you won’t be interrupted.
 You can either sit down with your feet on the ground or lay down on the floor.